-TExaS is published with either of the two books,
+TExaS is published with any of the three books,

 2nd edition, Thomson Publishers, ISBN 0534551629 outline, lab manual, list of errors or